 Common Sleep Disorders

 Are Common Sleep Disorders affecting your ability to function normally?
-Winthrop’s Center for Sleep Medicine on Long island, NY specializes in diagnosing and treating those with common sleep disorders.
-When evaluating and diagnosing common sleep disorders the highly trained and professional staff members at Winthrop are proficient in designing personalized treatment programs to manage a broad spectrum of sleep difficulties.
+NYU Winthrop’s Center for Sleep Medicine on Long island, NY specializes in diagnosing and treating those with common sleep disorders.
+When evaluating and diagnosing common sleep disorders the highly trained and professional staff members at NYU Winthrop are proficient in designing personalized treatment programs to manage a broad spectrum of sleep difficulties.
 Some of the more common sleep disorders that people experience include:

 - Obstructive Sleep Apnea (OSA) – Referred to more commonly as sleep apnea, OSA occurs when the upper airway becomes narrow as the muscles relax excessively during sleep.
 Patients with sleep apnea, often suffer from daytime sleepiness caused by poor sleep.
 This is because their sleep is fractured by periodic pauses in breathing, often accompanied by loud snoring.